bvenable/ingressocr/README.md

 ingressocr <screenshot.png>
 ```

-To turn it into a CSV (for spreadsheets) and put that into file:
+To turn it into a CSV (for spreadsheets) and put that into a file:

 ```
 ingressocr <screenshot.png> | ingresscsv > myprofile.csv